-Searches of Personal Property or College Property (Bedroom or Student's Safe)
+Searches of Personal Property or College Property (for example, in a bedroom or a student's safe)

 Belongings are no longer 'of the person' when they are being stored at College or in College property.
 However, if a search of this nature is to be undertaken, the suspected offence needs to be sufficiently serious, the need for search legitimate and the prospect of success reasonable.